shubham9811/TodoList/README.md

 # TodoList
-html css js and jquery
+html css js and jquery used.

+Style it according to your needs.